 That’s where things get really tricky though.
 We’re stuck between a rock and a hard place.
 We can do everyday fitness routines, get no visible rewards, and struggle even harder to eat enough to maintain our weight… or we can skip out on exercise and slowly let our health degrade.

 And it’s a little stressful too.
 I mean, if we combine some sort of general fitness program with a “bulking” diet we run the risk of getting fatter.
 We may be thin, but Hell, at least we’re good at it!
 The last thing we want to do is lose our natural advantage by becoming chubbier.

 Check this out:

-Fitness for building muscle.
+Can general fitness routines help you build muscle?
 If you’re eating a surplus of calories and gaining weight, you can build muscle at first if and only if your workouts are relatively heavy for you.
 As a result, in beginners, many different types of exercise can stimulate a little bit of muscle growth at first (study).
-Beyond that very early stage though, it doesn’t matter how grueling the workouts are, how fearsomely your muscles burn with a hellish fire, or how much you want to pass out on the floor… if the stimulus isn’t heavy enough, it won’t cause adaptations that will make your muscles bigger and stronger (study, study, study, study, study).
+Beyond that very early stage though, it doesn’t matter how gruelling the workouts are, how fearsomely your muscles burn with a hellish fire, or how much you want to pass out on the floor… if the stimulus isn’t heavy enough, it won’t cause adaptations that will make your muscles bigger and stronger (study, study, study, study, study).
 If you keep eating in a calorie surplus, at a certain point you will begin to gain fat instead of muscle.

 The good news is that if you follow a proper weightlifting program, your muscle cells will soak up the extra calories and you’ll be able to build exclusively muscle: